rajhseg/CSS-For-WindowsForms/README.md

 # CascadingStylesheet For WindowsForms
-This repo is consists of cascading stylesheet kind of implementation for windows forms, we can apply styles using classnames, controlnames and controltype.
+This repo is consists of CSS kind of implementation for windows forms, we can apply styles using classnames, controlnames and controltype.

 **Steps:**
 1. DragDrop this component in UI.